zyt02/for_semi/README.md

 `Remote Status` : in progress

-## Help
+## Help & Requests

-please contact through line or email
+For questions, feedback, or bug reports, please contact through Line or email

 ## Authors